 The effect of creativity on our happiness and well-being is a subject that has been extensively studied.
 Creativity helps us be happier because it enables us to express and process emotions; it activates the reward regions of our brain, and it helps us focus and enjoy the moment, also known as creating flow.

 Possibly the biggest mission of the Life Cube is to connect the community through art.
-The effect of community on our level of happiness has been documented in different studies, that show that there are long-term positive effects of community, in strengthening our relationships, that lead to longer and happier lives.
+The effect of community on our level of happiness has been documented in different studies, showing that there are long-term positive effects of community, in strengthening our relationships, that lead to longer and happier lives.

 Cohen has expanded and grown the community of Cube-ists, which take ownership of different parts of the project and make his vision of a “rainbow of chaos” come true.
 This community is made up of different layers or smaller communities.
 First of all, there is the inner core of Cube-ists, which together with Cohen build and create the installation.